ueno-llc/styleguide/packages/eslint-plugin-internal/README.md

 We needed some customs rules to add to our lint config, to align with our code style.
 This package is used in the [@ueno/eslint-config](https://github.com/ueno-llc/styleguide/tree/master/packages/eslint-config) to add two custom rules to our config.

-## Rules

-* @ueno/internal/decorator-line-break: Force a line break after the decorator statement
-* @ueno/internal/padded-blocks: Force a blank line after the class declaration

 ## @ueno/internal/decorator-line-break

+> Force a line break after the decorator statement

 This rule has one option, which can be a string option.